OpenWaterFoundation/owf-infomapper-coagtransfer/workflow/SupportingData/Agriculture-IrrigatedLands/irrigated-lands-map.md

 ## Overview

-The Irrigated Lands map shows irrigated lands the analysis area, for most recent year of available data.
+The Irrigated Lands map shows irrigated lands the analysis area, for recent year of available data.

 ## Layer Groups